-Next week, from Monday 25th November, we'll look at how you can start getting experience so you have examples of your work to link to or to include on your website.
+In Module 4, we'll look at how you can start getting experience so you have examples of your work to link to or to include on your website.

 We'll also cover testimonials - nice things that clients have said about you and your work - and how to encourage these.